ekkasithw/OauthAndResource/README.md

-# Oauth 2.0
+# Oauth 2.0 and a resource server
-And Resource server